Contact

 • This also means that larger buildings usually have lower condo fees because of the same principle but reversed

-Yes, they can.
+Yes, they can, and quickly.
 Your Calgary condo fees per square foot are subject to change at any time and are controlled by your building’s condo board.

 When considering a purchase at a new or resale condominium, it is crucial you factor in a potential increase per square foot for condo fees and see such a change is still within your budget.

-Without condo fees, the condominium corporation wouldn't be able to operate; you would have a condo unit in a dark, cold and vacant building simply put.
-Another reason is that the condo's elevators, roof, structure and every other component will one day have to be replaced and/or maintained, which costs money!
+Without condo fees, the condominium corporation wouldn't be able to operate; you would have a condo unit in a dark, cold, and vacant building.
+Another reason is that the condo's elevators, roof, structure, and every other component will one day have to be replaced and/or maintained, which costs money!

-When that time comes, you want to have enough money in your condo corporation's reserve fund to cover those expenses, otherwise, it may result in a special assessment where the owners cover the difference.
-This can sometimes happen with little warning and be a large figure which isn't affordable by any means.
+When that time comes, you want to have enough money in your condo corporation's reserve fund to cover those expenses.
+Otherwise, it may result in a special assessment where the owners cover the difference.
+This can sometimes happen with little warning and be a large figure that isn't affordable by any means.

-Special assessments can range from $500 all the way up to $100,000 per condo - or more!
+Special assessments can range from $500 to $100,000 per condo—or more!
 Your condo's value is intrinsically tied to the health and overall operation of the condominium corporation!

 Midfield Heights: New Mixed-Use Community Coming to Winston Heights/Mountview